Q: What is telehealth?

 Q: What happens if I need to be evaluated in person?

 A: DCFC health care providers will guide you through the next steps if further evaluation is necessary.
-The clinic is not closed but will not be scheduling in person visits.
 Your health care provider may choose to meet you at the clinic, have you go to the clinic for laboratory evaluation, or direct you to a local emergency room, as your symptoms necessitate.
 The best place to start is to meet your DCFC provider via telehealth.

 DCFC is committed to providing health care to our community.